spyder-ide/spyder-docs/doc/faq.rst

       :align: left
       :start: 306

-   If you want to use other modules in Spyder that don't come with our installer, you need to install `Miniconda`_ (**only if you don't have Anaconda or Miniconda yet!**).
+   If you want to use other packages in Spyder that don't come with our installer, you need to have your own Python distribution installed; we recommend `Miniconda`_ or another Conda-based option.
    For Spyder to recognize it, the installation should be done in one of the following default paths:

    .. table::